 Once you've run a search, you can save it as a Saved Search, which appears in the page footer.
 On the Saved Searches tab of your User Preferences page (the Prefs link in Bugzilla's footer), members of the group defined in the querysharegroup parameter can share such Saved Searches with user groups so that other users may use them.
 At the same place, you can see Saved Searches other users are sharing, and have them show up in your personal Bugzilla footer along with your own Saved Searches.
-If somebody is sharing a Search with a group she or he is allowed to assign users to, it will show up in the group's direct members' footers by default.
+If somebody is sharing a Search with a group she or he is allowed to assign users to, the sharer may opt to have the Search show up in the group's direct members' footers by default.